tejbir-singh/WPI-CS542/README_proj2.txt

 Because it functions on the rid alone, the remove() function must go through each bucket until it finds the matching rid to delete.

+Our implementation of the index provides persistent storage to the hard disk.

 Assumptions
 ===========